marcodeltutto/SBNDPurityMonitorDAQ/docs/kerberos.md

 ```
 131.225.179.214 puritymondaq1.fnal.gov puritymondaq1
 ```
-or similar, and replace and line with `puritymondaq1` if already there.
+or similar, and replace any line with `puritymondaq1` if already there.

 Restart the ssh service:
 ```